Digital-Preservation-Coalition/bit-list/content/entries/published-research-papers/index.en.md

   - year: 2024
     trend: no-change
     classification: vulnerable
 hazards: Lack of skills, commitment or policy from publishers; uncertainty over IPR or the presence of orphaned work; embedded complex objects; unstable funding for repository; lack of strategic investment; complex external dependencies; lack of persistent identifiers; bespoke formats; lack of legal deposit mandate
-mitigations: Strong documentation including intellectual property rights; clarity of preservation path and ensuing responsibilities; credible preservation plan; proven capacity of repository; legal deposit preservation copying; post-cancellation access service; persistent identifiers used consistently; non-proprietary formats used and validated; minimal or well managed external dependencies.
+mitigations: Strong documentation including intellectual property rights;
+  clarity of preservation path and ensuing responsibilities; credible preservation plan; proven capacity of repository; legal deposit preservation copying; post-cancellation access service; persistent identifiers used consistently; non-proprietary formats used and validated; minimal or well managed external dependencies.
 year-added: 2017
-published: 2025-08-25
+published: 2017-11-30
-last-updated: "2024-11-07"
+last-updated: 2024-11-07
 aliases:
   - /digipres/champion-digital-preservation/bit-list/vulnerable/bitlist-published-research-papers
-comments: |-
+comments: >-
   The 2023 nomination for E-theses highlights distinct risks tied to these digital published materials.
 E-theses tend to be sole documents which when published by universities may get harvested into other aggregators or resources but in many cases the only copy (with no physical/analogue copy) sits on an Institution's repository.
 In addition, many are deposited in PDF format (of many varieties and many don't even attempt to use PDF/A etc.) risking long term accessibility and re-use.
 However, the breadth of risks goes beyond just the PDF variety, as e-theses often include databases, audiovisual materials, websites, and more.

   The loss of tools, data or services within this group would impact on people and sectors around the world.
 Particularly those involved with reproducibility and those wishing to use the datasets for further research.

   Although there have been improvements in current practice, policies and workflows, there is still a significant corpus of information that was deposited before these improvements came into force.
 It is unlikely that there will be the time, will or resources to bring this information up to current standards.
 case-studies:
   - comment: A recent analysis from Martin Eve of CrossRef shows scholarly content at risk.
 The findings, based on the assessment of around 7.5 million of the e-books and articles for which CrossRef provides a fixed identifier or Digital Object Identifier, suggest that around a quarter of academic publications are not being preserved for the future.
 For c.
 2 million articles in the study there were no evidence of them being preserved, and 4.3 of works studied were preserved in at least one place.
-    title: 'Digital Scholarly Journals Are Poorly Preserved: A Study of 7 Million Articles'
+    title: "Digital Scholarly Journals Are Poorly Preserved: A Study of 7 Million Articles"
-    authors: 'Eve, M. P. '
+    authors: "Eve, M. P. "
-    publisher: 'Journal of Librarianship and Scholarly Communication '
+    publisher: "Journal of Librarianship and Scholarly Communication "
     year: 2024
     url: https://doi.org/10.31274/jlsc.16288
   - authors: Konstantelos, L.
-    title: 'Breaking down barriers in e-only thesis submission: how digital preservation contributes to the conversation at the University of Glasgow'
+    title: "Breaking down barriers in e-only thesis submission: how digital preservation contributes to the conversation at the University of Glasgow"
     publisher: Digital Preservation Coalition Blog
     url: https://www.dpconline.org/blog/wdpd/wdpd2021-konstantelos
     year: 2021
     accessed: 2023-10-24
   - title: From “research output'' to “research data'' - a willingness to move forward?
     authors: Klungthanaboon, W.
     year: 2021
     publisher: Digital Preservation Coalition Blog